hibahadeer/tcp-chat-room/README.md

 ## Overview

 This project demonstrates how to create a basic chat server and client using Python's built-in `socket` and `threading` modules.
 Multiple users can join the server and exchange messages in real-time.
-Ideal for learning about network programming and socket communication.

 ---